yashxlogseq/yash/book_-_the_art_of_seduction.md

    :CUSTOM_ID: 5f424b0a-3556-4588-b93a-337fa24614ba
    :END:
 ##### "Sirens are often fantastically irrational, which is immensely attractive to men who are oppressed by their own reasonableness.
 An element of fear is also critical: keeping a man at a proper distance creates respect so that he doesn't get close enough to see through you or notice your weaker qualities."
-#### This is also a #BusinessAdvice : "In their immediacy they bypass rational processes, having the same effect that a decoy has on an animal, or the movement of a cape on a bull."
+#### This is also a: "In their immediacy they bypass rational processes, having the same effect that a decoy has on an animal, or the movement of a cape on a bull."
+#BusinessAdvice
 ##### You should have the capability to decive.
 This goes very well with the idea that I was talking with [[Mom]], that you should know how to repackage already existing ideas that can make you a benefit some day.
 ##### It should be done in a way that people don't know, like an aiyaar (a person who changes form) or a decoy
 #### [[The physical features of a seducer]]